Future Food Innovation | Engelsk

 Find international business partners with Enterprise Europe Network

-Enterprise Europe Network has over 600 offices in more than 50 countries in the world and focuses on helping small and medium sized enterprises and knowledge institutions with finding new business partners abroad in relation to:
+Enterprise Europe Network has more than 600 offices in more than 60 countries worldwide and focuses on helping small and medium sized enterprises and knowledge institutions with finding new business partners abroad in relation to:

-Future Food Innovation and Enterprise Europe Network have a very close working relationship, sharing an address in the Agro Business Park and more importantly via the active connection between international networks and food businesses with interest in innovation.
-The close cooperation has among others resulted in the following two cooperation cases:
+Future Food Innovation and Enterprise Europe Network have a very close working relationship, both anchored in Agro Business Park and sharing the active connection between international networks and food businesses with interest in innovation.
+The close cooperation has resulted in the following two cooperation cases, among others:

 Flexmatic delivers equipment and innovative process solutions for the dairy, brewery and soft drink industry.
 The company contacted Future Food Innovation to learn more about Enterprise Europe Network’s internationalisation services.
 The meeting with Enterprise Europe Network has since resulted in Flexmatic becoming part of a European project consortium, which in the beginning of February 2013 sent in a Knowledge Based Bio-Economy application under the EU 7th Framework Programme.
 The opening contact with the project was established with assistance from a German Enterprise Europe Network Partner.
 The project is lead by the German brewery organisation Versuchs- und Lehranstalt für Brauerei in Berlin, and focuses on water- and energy savings in the brewery- and beverage industry.
 Flexmatic offered their competences on areas that are of great strategic and developmental importance to the company.

 - Right from when I received the initial information about the German partner search, through the ongoing dialogue with the German project manager, and to the final negotiations with the consortium, I have received much help from Enterprise Europe Network.
 This is our first experience with the procedures of an EU-project application, so it has meant a great deal to us, says Johannes Laursen, project manager at Flexmatic.